AndyObtiva/glimmer-dsl-web/README.md

   end

   markup {
-    # This will hook into element #application and then build HTML inside it using Ruby DSL code
+    # This will hook into element #app-container and then build HTML inside it using Ruby DSL code
     div(root_css_selector) {
       text 'Hello, Button!'